-Fair Value of Common Stock - The fair value of our common stock is the closing sales price of the common stock (or the closing bid, if no sales were reported) effective on the date of grant.
+Fair Value of Common Stock -The fair value of our common stock is the closing sales price of the common stock effective on the date of grant.

-Risk-Free Interest Rate -We base the risk-free interest rate used in the Black-Scholes valuation model on the implied yield available on U.S. Treasury zero-coupon issues with an equivalent remaining term.
+Risk-Free Interest Rate -We base the risk-free interest rate on the implied yield available on U.S. Treasury zero-coupon issues with an equivalent remaining term.